|

 Leuphana University Lüneburg:

-LL.M (International Law of Global Security, Peace & Development)
+Erasmus Mundus Joint Master in International Law of Global Security, Peace & Development

 consortium website] |